 Rich, deep green is such a soothing color, perfect for the quiet environs of a home library.
 Try painting walls and shelves the same color — try Billiard Green — then do the rest of the room’s trim and the ceilings in white.
 Use this trick if your shelves aren’t built in but you want them to look like they are.
 Pairing green with cheeky leopard-print accessories keeps any room from taking itself too seriously.

 We’re dubbing this window the “book tower.”
-Place your books on the floors and stack them up as furniture themselves.
+Place your books on the floors near your favorite floor lamp and stack them up as furniture themselves.